 Dr. Scott Hahn, a former Presbyterian minister, Catholic convert and professor of Biblical Theology at Fransciscan University in Steubenville, Ohio discusses the biblical roots of this mystery in a short video here .

-I am reading The Art of Compassion, a biography of Nobel Laureate Sigrid Undset, author of Kristin Lavransdatter.
-I’ll be sharing more about this incredible woman, but I’m not going to attempt it until I finish her amazing story.
+I’m reading The Art of Compassion, a biography of Nobel Laureate Sigrid Undset, author of Kristin Lavransdatter.
+Next up: Fascinating Facts about Sigrid Undset, Part 1.
 Passion.
 Generosity.
 Atheism.
 International acclaim.
 Faith.
 Tragedy.
 Escape from Nazis.
 Friendship with Dorothy Day.
-Coming soon!
+A story as thrilling as any novel she wrote.

-Featured photo by Jason Blackeye on Unsplash.
-Photo of hiker by Bobby Hendry on Unsplash.
-Photo of Virgin in the parish church of St. Ulrich in Gröden – Ortisei Val Gardena Italy. painter Josef Moroder-Lusenberg. – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5107940.
-Mountain photo by Elijah Hail on Unsplash.
+Featured photo by Jason Blackeye, Ashes by Amritanshu Sikdar, Mountain Meadow by Elijah Hail on Unsplash.
+Photo of Virgin in the parish church of St. Ulrich in Gröden – Ortisei Val Gardena Italy, painter Josef Moroder-Lusenberg. – Own work, CC BY-SA 3.0 via Wikimedia Commons.